 When you’re ready to assemble your vegan wedding cake, start by icing both layers.
 Once both layers are iced, I place the top tier in the fridge to chill, while I prepare the dowels and DIY cake board.

-For the dowels, I personally like using plastic straws that I have on hand.
-If ever a takeout place gives me plastic straws, instead of using them, I use them as cake dowels!
+For the dowels, I personally like using paper straws that I have on hand.
+Some people have written online that they’re worried the paper straws won’t hold, but I’ve honestly found them much sturdier than plastic.
 They’re much easier to cut, and you can save them for multiple cakes.

 Decoration:

 This is my favorite part because there are absolutely no rules to this!
-You can pipe flowers and patterns onto the vegan vanilla naked cake, as I did, or you can even paint onto the cake.
+You can pipe flowers and patterns onto the vegan vanilla naked cake, or you can even paint onto the cake.
 For that, I recommend checking out John Kanell’s painted cake tutorial.

 For piping tips, I recommend using the Wilton #70, Wilton #129, or the Wilton Open Star #2110 1M.